HallaSurvivor/NHS-Tutoring/README.md

 That said, I can tell you what everything does, and how to run a basic setup with ngrok.

-###step 0 - right click edit config.py and read the instructions thoroughly.<br>
+###step 0 - right click edit config.py and read the instructions thoroughly.
-  step 0a: no seriously, read the instructions.<br>
+  + step 0a: no seriously, read the instructions.
-  step 0b: now change things to suit your school system based on the instructions.<br>
+  + step 0b: now change things to suit your school system based on the instructions.

 ###step 1 - Use pip and requirements.txt to set up a python environment and run the conveniently named run.py

-  step 1a: open terminal or cmd and run "pip install -r requirements.txt" without the quotes to get the dependencies for NHS tutoring. step 1b: go to your webbrowser of choice, type localhost:5000 into the address bar.
+  + step 1a: open terminal or cmd and run "pip install -r requirements.txt" without the quotes to get the dependencies for NHS tutoring.
+  + step 1b: go to your webbrowser of choice, type localhost:5000 into the address bar.
 You should be greeted with the NHS tutoring homepage.

   NOTE: As of now, you can only see this website on YOUR computer.
 We'll fix this (albeit unsafely) in the next step.